jrBordet/jrBordet.github.io/_posts/2020-09-21-lenses_a_pratical_approach.markdown

 {% highlight swift %}
 let name = lensPersonName.get(.one)
+// Me

-let newUser = lensPersonName.set("new user One", .one)
+let newUser = lensPersonName.set("mini Me", .one)
+  // name: "mini Me"
+  // address:
+    // street: "Street 01"
+    // city: "NY"
+    // building: nil
 {% endhighlight %}

+As you can see we have a new User based on `User.one` with just the field `name` updated, pretty cool.

-And we can go deeper inside the user and focus on the entire address
+And we can go deeper inside the user and focus onto the entire address.

 {% highlight swift %}
 let lensUserAddress = Lens<User, Address>(